microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/_index.md

 linkTitle: "Azure Arc enabled Kubernetes"
 weight: 3
 description: >-
-  The below deployment options are focused on Azure Arc enabled Kubernetes.
-They are designed to quickly spin up a Kubernetes cluster that is ready to be projected in Azure Arc and ready for use with Azure native tooling.
+  The deployment scenarios in this section will guide you through onboarding various Kubernetes distributions as an Azure Arc enabled Kubernetes clusters.
 ---